 Version Date Summary of Changes

-Note: a data protection rapid assessment was completed initially for this work and approved.
-This has been developed into this Data Protection Impact Assessment
+Note: a data protection rapid assessment was undertaken as an initial review of data protection impact before go-live of the product.
+This was then developed into this Data Protection Impact Assessment.

+See section 14 for engagement

 V0.1 16/06/2020 NHS Scotland IG Leads comments

 V0.2 19/06/2020 Updated based on DPO review.

 V0.3 27/07/2020 Updated based on DPO review.